-A full-breasted woman may appear heavier than she really is and she may have difficulty obtaining stylish clothing.
+A full-breasted woman may appear heavier than she really is, and she may have difficulty obtaining stylish clothing.
 In some cases, it may even be difficult to find a properly fitting bra.
 Often, women with large breasts feel very self-conscious.
-Teenagers may not develop proper poise and posture as they try to hide the fullness of their breasts, a subject they are unlikely to discuss freely with their parents.
+Teenagers may not develop proper poise and posture as they try to hide the fullness of their breasts–a subject they are unlikely to discuss freely with their parents.

 The actual weight and bulk of the breasts may cause physical problems and symptoms that compound the feeling of unattractiveness.
 There can be a feeling of uncomfortable fullness, neck or back pain, and shoulder grooving.
 These symptoms may contribute to limited performance in certain occupations and in sports.

 A preoperative plan is made which allows both the surgeon and the patient to share in the decision as to the proposed size of the breast after surgery.
-The Tulsa cosmetic surgeon surgeon will attempt to make the breasts as identical as possible, but some asymmetry may remain.
+Your Tulsa cosmetic surgeon will attempt to make the breasts as identical as possible, but some asymmetry may remain.
 Furthermore, it is not possible to predict exactly how large the breast will finally be after surgery.
-Healing results in some progressive change in breast size, since some swelling may be present for several months following surgery.
+Healing results in some progressive change in breast size since some swelling may be present for several months following surgery.

-Incisions are made in the lower breast resulting in three scars: one around the nipple, which usually heals very nicely; a vertical incision from the nipple to beneath the breast, which remains visible; and finally, an incision in the fold beneath the breast.
+Incisions are made in the lower breast, resulting in three scars: one around the nipple, which usually heals very nicely; a vertical incision from the nipple to beneath the breast, which remains visible; and, finally, an incision in the fold beneath the breast.
 Breast tissue is sculpted using a combination of sharp dissection and occasional liposuction.

 The nipple remains attached to the deeper breast tissue.
-The remaining breast is folded around the nipple and its attachments and the incisions are closed.
+The remaining breast is folded around the nipple, and its attachments and the incisions are closed.
 Care is taken to close these incisions as carefully as possible.
-Nevertheless, patients must realize that resultant scarring is as much a factor of tissue response as it is surgical skill, and occasionally wide scars can form despite a nice overall breast shape.
+Nevertheless, patients must realize that resultant scarring is as much a factor of tissue response as it is of surgical skill, and occasionally wide scars can form despite a nice overall breast shape.

 With time, these scars do tend to blend into the normal skin, becoming less noticeable.
 Sometimes, we can perform a short scar breast reduction technique or vertical mammaplasty technique to limit the incisions used.
 We will determine if you are a candidate for this at your consultation.